kayfreeman/-MyGRC-Journey/README.md

 With a Master’s in Analytics from RMIT University, I am embarking on a strategic transition from business analysis and product management to specializing in Governance, Risk Management, and Compliance (GRC).
 My background in analytics equips me with a keen ability to leverage data-driven insights to enhance risk management and compliance strategies.
 Passionate about shaping robust frameworks and implementing effective audit practices, I am committed to driving innovation and excellence in the GRC field.
 I aim to integrate my analytical skills with cutting-edge GRC practices to tackle complex challenges and deliver impactful solutions.

 ## Objective
-I aim to showcase my expertise and experience in my Governance, Risk Management, and Compliance (GRC) journey through the curated portfolios of projects and documents on GitHub.
+I aim to showcase my expertise and experience in my Governance, Risk Management, and Compliance (GRC) journey through the curated portfolios of projects, documents and, virtual internship opportunities on GitHub.

 ## Skills
 I have a strong foundation in business analysis, where I successfully gathered and analyzed requirements, mapped processes, and managed stakeholder relationships to deliver clear, actionable insights that improved project outcomes.